Quentin18/Line-Track-Designer/docs/source/introduction.rst

 Introduction
 ============

-This part explains how to install *Line Track Designer* and explains quickly how does the library work.
+This part explains how to install *Line Track Designer* and shows quickly how does the library work.

 .. toctree::